gbif/eDNAbridge/README.md

 # eDNABridge <img src="man/figures/logo.png" align="right" height="120" alt="" />

 <div style="font-size: smaller; width: 80%;">
 This package was designed and developed by Epi (https://www.epi.group/) with funding provided by the New Zealand Ministry for the Environment.
-Support was provided by Wilderlab, the Hawke's Bay Regional Council, Department of Conservation and NIWA.
+Support was provided by Wilderlab, the Hawke's Bay Regional Council, Department of Conservation and Earth Sciences New Zealand.
 </div>

 This R package provides functions to facilitate the transformation of environmental DNA (eDNA) occurrence data into the Darwin Core Archive (DwC-A) format and publishing via the Global Biodiversity Information Facility (GBIF) Integrated Publishing Toolkit (IPT).
 It is aimed to be an end-to-end workflow primarily focused for holders of eDNA data looking for more automated solutions to publishing eDNA data to GBIF.